 Sentec TC Sensors provide superior performance, are robust, reliable and require comparatively low maintenance.
 They combine within a patented digital sensor design the optical components needed for 2-wavelength reflectance pulse oximetry (2.4.4) with the components needed to measure cutaneous PCO2 (PcCO2) and - when using an OxiVenT[TM] Sensor - cutaneous PO2 (PcO2) (2.4.1).
 The OxiVenT[TM] Sensor measures PO2 with dynamic fluorescence quenching, an oxygen sensing technology measuring the oxygen molecules present in the vicinity of a fluorescent dye being immobilized in a thin carrying layer within the sensor surface.
-The PCO2 measurement of Sentec TC Sensors is based on a Stow-Severinghaus type PCO2 sensor, i.e. a thin electrolyte layer is confined to the sensor surface with a hydrophobic, CO2 and O2 permeable membrane.
+The PCO2 measurement of Sentec TC Sensors is based on a Stow-Severinghaus type PCO2 sensor, i.e. a thin electrolyte layer is confined to the sensor surface with a hydrophobic, CO_2 and O_2 permeable membrane.
 The membrane and the electrolyte must be exchanged typically every 28 to 31 days (4.10).
 With Sentec's patented Membrane Changer the membrane and electrolyte can be changed with the ease of 4 identical Press-and-Turn steps in a highly reproducible manner.
 Typically, the PCO2 segment of Sentec TC Sensors must be recalibrated every 6 to 12 hours (4.9).
 The PO2 measurement of the OxiVenT[TM] Sensor is virtually drift free and, hence, calibration free.
-Nevertheless, the SDM, as a precaution, calibrates PO2 during each mandatory calibration.
+Nevertheless, the SDM, as a precaution, calibrates PO2 during each mandatory calibration (Table 65) and subsequently approximately once every 24 hours during one of the anyways ongoing PCO2 calibrations.